aarontburn/nexus-core/docs/getting_started/tutorial/vanilla/3 VanillaCommands.md

 #### `npm run dev_export`
 This exports your module directly to `C:\Users\<user home>\.nexus_dev\external_modules` for quick testing.
 There is very little purpose to run this function instead of `npm start`.

-#### `npm run postinstall`
-This command updates the Nexus dependencies.
-There should be no reason to run this command.

 ## Next Steps
 Learn about [Exporting and Configuration](../ConfigurationAndExport.md) to finalize up your module.